 At the request of Shamrock Logistics, the underwriters are reserving up to 300,000 common units for sale at the initial public offering price to directors, officers, employees and friends through a directed share program.
 The number of common units available for sale to the general public in the public offering will be reduced to the extent these persons purchase these reserved units.
 Any common units not so purchased will be offered by the underwriters to the general public on the same basis as the other common units offered by this prospectus.
-Employees, officers and directors of Shamrock Logistics or any of its affiliates purchasing units in the directed share program have agreed not to pledge, dispose of or enter into any swap or other arrangement that transfers all or portion of the economic consequences associated with the ownership of, any common units or any securities convertible into or exercisable or exchangeable for common units during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus without the prior written consent of PaineWebber Incorporated, an affiliate of UBS Warburg LLC.

-Shamrock Logistics estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately $4.5\ \text{million}$ .
+Shamrock Logistics estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$4.8 million.